HighlyExistant/My-Notes/Mathematics/Derivatives.md

 		\partial f_2 / \partial x & \partial f_2 / \partial y \\
 	\end{bmatrix}
 $$
-This matrix is very similar to the gradient from earlier, except that the gradient is for multivariable functions that produce a scalar value, while the Jacobian is for multivariable functions that produce a vector value.
+This matrix is very similar to the gradient from earlier, except that the gradient is for multivariable functions that produce a scalar value, while ==the Jacobian is for multivariable functions that produce a vector value==.
 ### Example
 This example comes from the following [khan academy video](https://www.youtube.com/watch?v=CGbBbH1e7Yw&list=PLEZWS2fT1672lJI7FT5OXHJU6cTgkSzV2&index=3).
 Lets say $f(x,y)=\begin{bmatrix} x + sin(y) \\ y + sin(x) \end{bmatrix}$ .
 The Jacobian of $f$ usually denoted $J$ is the partial derivative of the 1st component with respect to $x$ and the partial derivative of the 2nd component with respect to $x$ for the first column.
 Then you take the partial derivative of the 1st component with respect to $y$ followed by the partial derivative of the 2nd component with respect to $y$ for the second column: